dockergiant/rolldev/docs/configuration/magento2-testing.md

 **RollDev** is the first Development Environment that has testing in the blood.

-To enable testing components, set the following configuration in your project's `.env` file:
+To enable testing components, set the following configuration in your project's `.env.roll` file:

 ```
 ROLL_TEST_DB=1